Plumbing & Water Supply

 |Solar Energy Installation Managers||12.6%||$65,230|

-Average salaries range from $48,000 to $58,000 for careers related to plumbing.
+Average salaries range from $47,570 to $58,150 (25th to 75th percentile) for careers related to plumbing.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

-Amount of Education Required for Plumbing & Water Supply Major Jobs
+Amount of Education Required for Careers Related to Plumbing & Water Supply

 Some careers associated with plumbing require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.